- Epidemiology: at-risk populations

 - Cancer patients receiving checkpoint-inhibitor immunotherapy may experience acute failure of the adrenal and/or pituitary gland.

-signs & symptoms of adrenal crisis
+signs and symptoms of adrenal crisis

 - Hypotension, vasodilatory shock (often refractory to fluid and vasopressors)